xpqz/dyalog-docs/dotnet-interface/docs/aplscript/creating-net-classes.md

 ## Indexers

 An *indexer* is a property of a class that enables an instance of that class (an object) to be indexed in the same way as an array, if the host language supports this feature.
 Languages that support object indexing include C# and Visual Basic.
-Dyalog APL does also allow indexing to be used on objects.
-This means that you can define an APL class that exports an indexer and you can use the indexer from C#, Visual Basic or Dyalog APL.
+Dyalog does also allow indexing to be used on objects.
+This means that you can define an APL class that exports an indexer and you can use the indexer from C#, Visual Basic, or Dyalog.

 Indexers are defined in the same way as properties, between `:Property Default` and `:EndProperty` statements.
 There may be only one indexer defined for a class.

-Note: the `:Property Default` statement in Dyalog APL is closely modelled on the indexer feature in C# and employs similar syntax.
+Note: the `:Property Default` statement in Dyalog is closely modelled on the indexer feature in C# and employs similar syntax.
 If you use `ILDASM` to browse a .NET class containing an indexer, you will see the indexer as the *default property* of that class, which is how it is actually implemented.